How to Buy BP Stock in 2021

 Learn How to Buy BP Stocks in 3 Easy Steps

-BP Plc is a multinational oil and gas company headquartered in London, and it’s a member of the seven sisters (a group of the world's major seven oil and gas companies).
-Formerly known as British Petroleum, the origins of BP Plc can be traced back to its roots in the Anglo-Persian Oil Company, which was established in 1909.
-As of 2018, BP was the sixth-largest oil and gas company globally operational in over 80m countries and produces about 3.7 million barrels per day.
+BP p.l.c is a multinational oil and gas company headquartered in London, and it’s a member of the “seven sisters” group of the world's seven major oil and gas companies.
+Formerly known as British Petroleum, the origins of BP p.l.c can be traced back to its roots in the Anglo-Persian Oil Company, which was established in 1909.
+As of 2018, BP was the sixth-largest oil and gas company globally operational in over 80 countries, producing about 3.7 million barrels per day.

-BP also owns a chain of convenience stores attached to their gas stations.
-The company also invests in renewable energy sources— it is a leading producer of photovoltaic cells.
-The company currently has over 70,000 employees.
+BP also owns a chain of convenience stores attached to their gas stations, and it also invests in renewable energy sources— it is a leading producer of photovoltaic cells.
+There are more than 70,000 employees in the company.

-The company is one of the world’s largest marketers of aviation fuel, supplying more than 900 ports and 1,400 airports globally.
-It also markets lubricants — Castrol — through its chain of convenience stores.
+BP is one of the world’s largest marketers of aviation fuel, supplying more than 900 ports and 1,400 airports globally.
+It also markets Castrol lubricants through its chain of convenience stores.
 Since 2010, BP’s revenue in the other businesses and corporate (Rosneft) segment has been slowly decreasing.
-As of 2019, they brought in just fewer than $1.8 billion.
+As of 2019, they brought in about $1.8 billion.